jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_how_to_become.md

   </p>

   <p>
     Of course, it wasn't as simple as that.
 First you put together a business plan that hopefully shows your potential investors that you're going to at least break even after your first season.
-The idea is to sell as much advertising &mdash; that is, outfield billboards, other signage through the ballpark (like through the breezeways), radio advertisements, yearbook ads, etc. &mdash; to see you through the entire season.
+The idea is to sell as much advertising&mdash;that is, outfield billboards, other signage through the ballpark (like through the breezeways), radio advertisements, yearbook ads, etc.&mdash;to see you through the entire season.
 That way, your season ticket sales and game day attendance is extra revenue.
-In Albany, we also created a lot of specialty sponsorships &mdash; like for our autograph booth, customer service area, and family section.
+In Albany, we also created a lot of specialty sponsorships&mdash;like for our autograph booth, customer service area, and family section.
   </p>

   <p>